Why Data Speed Matters for Cellular First Responder Applications

-Consider one scenario that would have benefited from the communication channels created with the speed and coverage of cellular.
 On a spring morning in 2016, the tiny community of Oso, Washington, was devastated by a massive mudslide.
 Initial reports from emergency personnel on the ground failed to convey the extent of the damage, says General Bret Daugherty, Adjutant General for the State of Washington, in an interview with FirstNet.gov.

 “The first responders were so busy just trying to pull people out that they didn’t really have time to stop and put out a message to everybody about what the situation really was like on the ground,” Daugherty says in the video.
 “Helicopter pilots didn’t take the time to make a radio call to report on what they were seeing because they were concentrated on the mission.”
 No one understood the extent of the disaster until the next morning, when Daugherty and others flew over the scene.